 [Section III.]
-And be it further enacted by the authority aforesaid, That there shall be four meetings of the said wardens in every year: That is to say, on the second Mondays in March, June, September and December respectively; and at such other times as the president or in his absence two other wardens may think necessary on application made to him or them for that purpose, which said meetings shall be called by his or their order issued to the clerk directing him to summon all the said wardens to meet on twelve hours' notice to hear and determine all matters and things that shall or may come before them, and that the president shall receive for each day he shall attend or be employed the sum of seven shillings and six pence, and every other warden the sum of five shillings and no more.
+And be it further enacted by the authority aforesaid, That there shall be four meetings of the said wardens in every year: That is to say, on the second Mondays in March, June, September and December respectively, and at such other times as the president or, in his absence, two other wardens, may think necessary, on application made to him or them for that purpose, which said meetings shall be called by his or their order issued to the clerk, directing him to summon all the said wardens to meet on twelve hours' notice to hear and determine all matters and things that shall or may come before them, and that the president shall receive for each day he shall attend or be employed the sum of seven shillings and six pence and every other warden the sum of five shillings and no more.

 [Section IV.]
-And be it further enacted by the authority aforesaid, That a board of wardens shall have full power and authority to examine all persons offering themselves to serve as pilots to and from the port of Philadelphia as to their knowledge and skill in pilotage and to give three kinds of certificates agreeable to the qualifications of such candidates, the first to such pilots as shall be qualified to pilot ships or vessels of any draught of water, the second to pilots for ships or vessels not exceeding in draught of water twelve feet, the third to pilots for vessels not exceeding in draught of water nine feet.
+And be it further enacted by the authority aforesaid, That a board of wardens shall have full power and authority to examine all persons offering themselves to serve as pilots to and from the port of Philadelphia as to their knowledge and skill in pilotage, and to grant three kinds of certificates, agreeable to the qualifications of such candidates; the first, to such pilots as shall be qualified to pilot ships or vessels of any draught of water; the second to pilots for ships or vessels not exceeding in draught of water twelve feet; the third, to pilots for vessels not exceeding in draught of water nine feet.

-[Section V.] Provided always, and be it further enacted by the authority aforesaid, That the said persons, upon the receipt of their certificates, shall give bond with one sufficient surety to the governor for the time being, to be approved of by the said board of wardens, who are hereby authorized to take the same without fee or reward, in such a sum as they shall think needful, not exceeding fifty nor less than thirty pounds, conditioned that they will truly and faithfully perform all and every the duties and services required and imposed on them by this act.
+[Section V.] Provided always, and be it further enacted by the authority aforesaid, That the said persons, upon the receipt of the said certificates, shall give bond with one sufficient surety to the governor for the time being, to be approved of by the said board of wardens, who are hereby authorized to take the same without fee or reward in such sum as they shall think needful, not exceeding one hundred nor less than fifty pounds, conditioned that they will truly and faithfully [perform] all [and] every the duties and services required and imposed on them by this act; and shall deliver up such certificates to the said wardens to be canceled upon their being declared void and such person or persons incapable of acting as pilots, agreeable to the directions of this act.

 [Section VI.]
-And be it further enacted and provided by the authority aforesaid, That no person who shall be bound apprentice from and after the first day of September next ensuing the publication of this act shall be entitled to receive a certificate as a first-rate pilot unless he shall have served a regular apprenticeship of at least four years to the business of a pilot.
+And be it further enacted by the authority aforesaid, That no person who shall be bound apprentice from and after the publication of this act shall be entitled to receive a certificate as a first-rate pilot unless he shall have served a regular apprenticeship of at least four years to the business of a pilot.